 Make sure you describe the kind of work you’re hoping to do on your voice, or talk about the problem you’re having so that the professional can help determine if they’re right for the job, and so that you get a full understanding of how the professional works.

 - Private speech and language services are not funded by OHIP.
-CASLPO (the regulatory college) uses a document the provincial association (OSLA) puts out with a range (minimums and maximums) that clinicians are allowed to charge.
-The maximum allowable rate is currently $206/hour for therapy and assessment; difference in ranges may reflect location, experience, or specialized services.
+CASLPO (the Ontario regulatory college) uses a document the provincial association (OSLA) puts out with recommended rates that clinicians should use to set rates.
+In Ontario, the recommended rate is currently around $225/hour for therapy and assessment; difference in ranges may reflect location, experience, or specialized services.
 It can’t hurt to ask what is unique about what a clinician offers if they have a higher rate so you know what you’re paying for, or why another clinician has a lower rate.
 Be sure to ask about travel and report writing costs, or if there are any additional costs for materials, special circumstances, or other kinds of documentation.

 - Some people have some insurance coverage for Speech-Language Pathology through their work or private insurance; this can be helpful when considering who to have on your voice care team and with what frequency you can afford to receive care.
 It is recommended that you look into the insurance coverage you/your family have and consider what you can afford prior to starting private SLP services.